 - Remember that some foodbanks also welcome toiletries so that families can maintain dignity and this will last them longer than the 3 days of food that they get too.

-- Obviously foodbanks need non perishables, but look for long term use by dates too to make it easier for foodbanks to manage.
+- Obviously foodbanks need non perishables, but look for long term sell by dates too to make it easier for foodbanks to manage.
+It could be that your foodbank gets masses for Xmas and then has nothing except going out of date food in the Spring or nothing at all!
+Ask what is best for them.

 - Get the children involved, decorating the box, ideas of what to put in and perhaps even donate some pocket money or sweets?